monxcode/Security-Monitoring/Analysis/docs/01_Project_Overview.md

   - API requests
   - Logout events

-All activity is recorded in [Log Data File](/logs/app.log) for analysis.
+All activity is recorded in [logs/app.log](/logs/app.log) for analysis.

 ---